Who giveth this woman?

 ‘What’s great about weddings today is there’s no hard and fast rules.
 So feel free to use one of these alternatives to walking down the aisle or come up with your own.
 If, at the end of the day, you’re married to the one you love, it won’t matter how you got there.’

-Are you planning to break with this particular tradition?
+What do you think?
+Is giving away the bride still relevant or are you planning to break with this particular tradition?
 If so let us know what you’ve got planned.
 We’d love to hear about it.